XtremeTHN/GPrompt/README.md

 # GPrompt
 A `Gcr.Prompt` implementation written in vala.
 It features a libadwaita window to unlock the gnome keyring.

+## Features
+Currently it only has support for unlocking the keyring, but maybe I will implement the new password functions.

 ## Building
 ### NixOs
 Run `nix build`